Erik801/Project_1/README.md

 - Metribeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
-= Filebeat monitors for ssh logins, linux logins, and sudo commands.
+  - Filebeat monitors for ssh logins, linux logins, and sudo commands.
   - Metricbeat monitors for CPU, RAM, and network usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: